Survey of Privacy Threats and Countermeasures in Federated Learning: Categorization of Federated Learning

-In FTL, two clients exchange intermediate outputs to learn a common representation.
+\begin{enumerate} {\roman{enumi}} \item \textbf{Source client} - Features and labels owner.
+Source client exchanges intermediate outputs such as outputs and gradients with the target client and calculates the loss. \item \textbf{Target client} - Features owners.
+Target client exchanges intermediate outputs with the source client. \end{enumerate} In FTL, two clients exchange intermediate outputs to learn a common representation.
 The source client uses the labeled data to compute the loss and sends the gradient to the target client, which updates the target client's representation.
-This process is repeated until the convergence.
-During inference time, the target client predicts the label of a sample using its own model and features.
+This process is repeated until convergence.
+During inference, the target client predicts the label of a sample using its own model and features.

 The detail of the learning protocol varies depending on the specific method.
-Although only a limited number of FTL methods have been proposed, we introduce three major types of methods.
+Although only a limited number of FTL methods have been proposed, we introduce three significant methods.
 FTL requires some supplementary information to bridge two clients, such as common IDs \cite{liu2020secure,sharma2019secure,zhang2020privacy,gao2022multiparty}, common features \cite{gao2019privacy,mori2022continual}, and labels of target client \cite{gao2019hhhfl,rakotomamonjy2023personalised}.